cdsteinkuehler/br2rauc/README.md

 same Buildroot and External trees.
 You will likely also want to enable ccache.

 To boot into recovery mode using the rescue partition, tie GPIO pin 4 low while booting.
-This is pin 7 on the 40-pin header, conveniently setup with a week pull-up resistor at reset and located next to GND pin 9.
+This is pin 7 on the 40-pin header, conveniently setup with a weak pull-up resistor at reset and located next to GND pin 9.
 Place a shorting jumper across pins 7 and 9 to boot into recovery mode.